gzaban/webpack-power-radar-2018/README.md

-# webpack-with-Blackjack-and-hookers
+# webpack boilerplate

-my setup for webpack for react with hmr and more
+My setup for webpack for react with hmr and more